leek/terraform-aws-laravel/README.md

   myapp
 ```

+> [!TIP]
-**Note:** All Octane binaries are pre-installed in the image, so switching between modes is instant - no rebuild required!
+> All Octane binaries are pre-installed in the image, so switching between modes is instant - no rebuild required!

 ## Optional Features